lilliputten/takemycode-dynamic-list/README.md

 - [Add a 'Reset order' action button.](https://github.com/lilliputten/takemycode-dynamic-list/issues/19)
 - [Optimize incremental data load in `client/src/pages/Home/Home:loadData`.](https://github.com/lilliputten/takemycode-dynamic-list/issues/18)
 - Allow to check/uncheck all the records.
+- Fix 'infinity' scrollbar to show real loaded/total data relatioin in Firefox.
+Also, it's impossible to jump to the bottommost items by keyboard, by press End, only by PgDns.
+- Add periodical data cleaning code invocation on the server.

 See other [issues](https://github.com/lilliputten/takemycode-dynamic-list/issues) in the project' repository.